This site is edited by Huw Jarvis who has over 30 years of experience in TESOL and English Language Teaching (ELT).

 For a more detailed account of my work CLICK HERE (full CV).

 I am a Senior Lecturer in TESOL at The University of Salford in the UK where I work with BA, MA and PhD students.

 I have an extensive publication record and I am a regular presenter at international conferences usually as a keynote or plenary speaker.
-I have 30 years’ experience in the field and, in addition to the UK, I have lived and worked in Sudan, Kuwait and Thailand.
+I have extensive experience in the field and, in addition to the UK, I have lived and worked in Sudan, Kuwait and Thailand.
 I have been fortunate enough to deliver numerous presentations, consultancies, guest lectures and workshops in many parts of the world including Bangladesh, China, Hong Kong, Indonesia, Korea, Malaysia, Oman, Poland, Russia, South Africa, Taiwan, Thailand, Turkey, USA, UAE and Vietnam.
-I also undertake external validation and examining activities.
-Contact me if you would like to invite me to speak at a conference or to get involved in other activities such as workshops, external examining, collaborative research projects and academic exchange.
+I also undertake external validation and examining activities and I have undertaken commissions from Routledge and Oxford University Press to review works prior to publication.
+Contact me if you would like to invite me to speak at a conference or to get involved in other activities relevant activities.
 My areas of expertise include technology, methodology, syllabus design, teaching materials, research methods and English for Academic Purposes (EAP).
 In addition to maintaining and funding this website I am an editorial board reader for the The Journal of Asia TEFL and a reader for TESL-EJ, TESOL Journal and CALL-EJ.

 Contact Huw Jarvis

 Jarvis, H. (2013).
 ‘Computers and learner autonomy: trends and issues.’
 In S.Sheehan, (ed), British Council ELT Research Papers Volume 1.
 London: The British Council. pp. 387-409.
 CLICK HERE to download this volume.